CJ42/All-About-Solidity/articles/data-locations/Calldata.md

 ## Extracting calldata slices.

+> `bytes` slices is:
+>    - available since Solidity 0.8.6
+>    - only work for `bytes` that point to `calldata` ✅, not `storage` or `memory` ✖️

-We have seen that the calldata is a continuous string of `bytes`.
-One of the main recent feature of Solidity available sine 0.8.6 is **bytes slices**.
+Calldata is a continuous string of `bytes`.
+Using a new feature introduced in Solidity 0.8.6, we can grab sections of the calldata, by returning any number of bytes.
+The slice returned is of type `bytes`.

 Bytes slices are only available in calldata as per the current Solidity version.
-They enable to grab sections of the calldata, by returning any number of bytes.
-The slice returned is of type `bytes`.

 Calldata bytes slices works by specifying: